facebookREIT ETFs: The Ultimate Singaporean Guide to Investing in 'Em

 The CSOP iEdge S-REIT Leaders Index ETF has an investment objective to replicate as closely as possible, before fees and expenses, the performance of the iEdge S-REIT Leaders Index.

-Just like Lion-Phillip S-REIT ETF, the CSOP iEdge S-REIT Leaders Index ETF only focuses on Singapore-listed REITs.
+Like the Lion-Phillip S-REIT ETF, the CSOP iEdge S-REIT Leaders Index ETF only focuses on Singapore-listed REITs.

-CapitaLand Integrated Commercial Trust10.0%
+CapitaLand Integrated Commercial Trust9.78%Singapore

-Mapletree Industrial Trust 9.4%
+Mapletree Industrial Trust 9.45%

-Mapletree Commercial Trust9.2%
+Mapletree Pan Asia Commercial

-Keppel DC REIT7.5%
+Keppel DC REIT6.45%

-Frasers Centrepoint Trust3.8%
+Frasers Centrepoint Trust4.49%

-UOB APAC Green REIT ETF
+UOB APAC Green REIT ETF: Top REIT in Singapore?

-The UOB APAC Green REIT ETF allows investors to invest in high-quality, environmentally-sound real estate assets with growth potential.
+The UOB APAC Green REIT ETF allows investors to invest in high-quality, environmentally sound real estate assets with growth potential.

 The green REIT ETF aims to replicate the iEdge-UOB APAC Yield Focus Green REIT index, which contains 50 REITs listed across the Asia-Pacific region.